prajolshrestha/prajolshrestha.github.io/_posts/2024-01-14-Philosophy.md

 3. Existentialism
 ```
 It is the belief that we are each responsible for creating purpose or meaning in our own lives.
-Our individual purpose and meaning is not given to us by Gods, governments, teachers or other authorities.
+Our individual purpose and meaning are not given to us by Gods, governments, teachers or other authorities.
 ```

 4. Stoicism